-Still, Eilat will surely remain better known for water than ice.
-The Red Sea is one of the best places in the world for snorkeling, diving and water sports amid a picturesque backdrop of reefs and shipwrecks.
-No fewer than 13 licensed diving centers dot Eilat’s beaches, along with nine water sport clubs.
-You can take a course or just an introductory dive, for ages 12 and up.
-Go parasailing; rent an underwater scooter, motor boat, kayak or raft; or enjoy the sea from the deck of a cruise ship or glass-bottom boat available from dozens of businesses along the marina.
-Consistent strong winds and calm seas also make Eilat one of the world’s choice spots for kite surfing and wind surfing.
-And the great year-round temperatures mean it is possible to take advantage of this almost the whole year round
+Eilat’s main attraction is its glimmering sea – filled with some of the world’s best aquatic life.
+The Red Sea is one of the best places in the world for snorkeling, diving, and other water sports.
+No fewer than 13 licensed diving centers dot Eilat’s beaches, along with nine water-sport clubs.
+You can take a course or introductory dive (ages 12 and up).
+Or go parasailing, rent a motor-boat, kayak or raft.
+If you prefer, explore the sea from the deck of a cruise ship or glass-bottom boat.
+Consistent strong winds and calm seas make Eilat one of the world’s choice spots for kite-surfing and wind-surfing.
+And the great year-round temperatures mean it’s possible to take advantage of these activities throughout the year.

-At Eilat’s Dolphin Reef, home to a school of bottle-nosed dolphins, visitors from age eight and up can snorkel and dive; while from 10 and up, swimming with the dolphins is an option.
-The reef is a tranquil place to watch the creatures from a gently rolling dock or to immerse in one of three music-infused relaxation pools (for adults only).
+At Eilat’s Dolphin Reef, home to a school of bottle-nosed dolphins, visitors from age eight and up can snorkel and dive.
+Meanwhile, those 10 and up can swim with the dolphins!
+The reef is a tranquil place to watch the playful clowns from a gently rolling dock.
+Or unwind in one of three music-infused relaxation pools (for adults only).

-The coral reef in Eilat extends 1,200 meters (a little more than half a mile) along the shore.
-This complex and delicate ecosystem houses more than 270 species of coral and 2,500 types of underwater creatures, some of them unique to the Red Sea.
-The “Japanese garden” at its southern end is the largest and most well-protected diving site in Eilat.
+The Underwater Observatory is Eilat’s #1 attraction.
+Sharks and sea turtles swim in large open-air tanks, where crowds gather during feeding time.
+This observatory provides a window into the colorful fish and rich corals of the Red Sea.
+Eilat’s impressive coral reef extends 1,200 meters (a little more than half a mile) along the shore.
+It’s complex and delicate ecosystem houses more than 270 species of coral and 2,500 types of underwater creatures – some unique to the Red Sea.

-For those wanting to delve into the surrounding desert, the granite mountains and canyons that surround Eilat offer different levels of hiking trails as well as rappelling, cross-country running and jeep tours in the Negev Desert.
-You can also see the scenery from the humpy back of a dromedary at the Bedouin-run Camel Ranch.
+Those wanting to delve into the surrounding desert will be delighted with the granite mountains and surrounding canyons.
+Choose from different levels of hiking trails as well as rappelling, and jeep tours in the Negev Desert.
+You can take in the scenery with a camel-rideat the Bedouin-run Camel Ranch.

 Birdwatchers also flock to Eilat, a key stopover for migrating African and European birds.
-The International Birding and Research Centre monitors the visiting birds and offers guided tours as well as a two-week session for volunteers during the autumn and spring migration.
-Here you’ll see hundreds of species from Asia and Europe as well as resident species, including steppe eagles, sparrow hawks, white storks, blackcap warblers, barn swallows, sun birds, shrikes, hoop larks and colorful flamingos and European bee-eaters.
+The International Birding and Research Center monitors the visiting birds.
+Guided tours are available, as well as a 2 week session for volunteers during the autumn and spring migration.
+Here you’ll see hundreds of species from Asia and Europe, as well as resident species.
+Keep an eye out for steppe eagles, sparrow hawks, white storks, black-cap warblers, flamingos, and European bee-eaters.

-Also in the Eilat area is the Hai Bar Nature Reserve, an 8,000-acre sanctuary for many rare and endangered desert creatures including leopards, cheetahs, hyenas, gazelles and ostriches.
+Don’t miss the Hai Bar Nature Reserve, an 8,000-acre sanctuary for many rare and endangered desert creatures.
+You can see leopards, cheetahs, hyenas, gazelles, and ostriches.
 Looking farther into the sky, the What’s Up observatory offers a glimpse of globular clusters, far-off galaxies and different types of nebula.
-And, about 25km north of the city is the amazing Timna National Park, where the world’s oldest copper mines, beautiful works of nature, and a lake amid the desert, can all be found.
+And, about 25 km north of the city is the amazing Timna National Park, home to the world’s oldest copper mines.

-As well as year-round attractions, the number of festivals and events in Eilat is growing every year.
-In January, there’s the Red Sea Classical Music Festival and the International Bellydancing Festival; in March, the Chamber Music Festival; the Pride Festival for the LGBT community in June; the 25-year-old Red Sea Jazz Festival in August (and its new winter edition); plus a host of other events.
+In addition to year-round attractions, the number of festivals and events in Eilat is growing each year.
+January hosts the Red Sea Classical Music Festival and International Belly Dancing Festival.
+In March, check out the Chamber Music Festival.
+During the month of June, celebrate the Pride Festival for the LGBT community.
+And in August, the 25-year-old Red Sea Jazz Festival is not to be missed!

-Thanks to Israel Ministry of Foreign Affairs from whom this article was adapted.
+Special thanks to Israel Ministry of Foreign Affairs, from whom this article was adapted.
 Source